UnionInternationalCheminsdeFer/OSDM/spec/models.md

 subset of the fulfillments contained in a booking.

 ### ExchangeOperations

-An exchange operations represent an ongoing exchange process, either in provisional state of in confirmed state (depending on its status)
+An exchange operations represent an ongoing exchange process, either in provisional state of in confirmed state (depending on its status).
 Much like a provisional booking, a provisional exchange contains the provisionally selected (new) Exchange Offer, a status and a ticket-time-limit.
 In addition, it also contains a reference to the fulfillments that are involved in the exchange, and will be cancelled as a result of its confirmation.
 Confirmed exchange operations are very similar, except for their status that will change, obviously, and the fact that the exchangeOffer is then transformed into a booked Offer in the booking and only referenced in the exchangeOperation

 ## Exchange Offers

 The exchange offers (and related models such as exchangeTripOffers) are totally similar to their offer counterpart, with the difference that ExchangeOffers also have a link to the fulfillments involved in the exchange operation, and also have 2 additional attributes for the exchange fee and exchange balance (= the difference between the value that can be returned form the fulfillment and the value of the current offers + the exchange fees =  the total amount to be paid or refunded if/when confirming the exchange)

 ## State Models